 GetStructure

-These are all artifacts buildable from OnTheFly if a request comes from an artifact different the program generates an exception of type NotImplemented.
+These are all artifacts buildable from OnTheFly, if a request comes from a different artifact, the program generates an exception of type NotImplemented.

-All these objects are encapsulated in a ISDMXObjectBuilder class and they go to populate the correct property for both the metadata required and than references.
+All these objects are encapsulated in a ISDMXObjectBuilder class and they populate the correct property for the both metadata required and then references.

-The ISDMXObjectBuilder class will construct the SDMX object which will be returned on the basis of all the property that have been populated.
+The ISDMXObjectBuilder class will construct the SDMX object which will be returned on the basis of all the properties that have been populated.

 RetreivalReferences

-Each MetadataBuilder created brings with it the information in ParsingObject, to which reference has been requested for the artifact.
+Each MetadataBuilder contains the information in ParsingObject, and its reference has been requested for the artifact.

 The types of reference from characterized by SDMX version